 In 2012, Loui was awarded a CAST/Boston College post-doctoral fellowship.
 These fellowships were a rare opportunity for two people each year to work alongside the CAST staff, some of the founders, and other long-time UDL thought leaders.
 It was during her post-doc that she wrote Design and Deliver: Planning and Teaching Using Universal Design for Learning.
 The book has continued to be a best seller.
-It has been translated into Dutch and the rights have been purchased for its translation into Korean.
+It has been translated into Dutch and Korean.

 Since then, Loui’s work has ranged from delivering keynotes and workshops to working with planning teams to design and structure multi-year, multi-dimensional implementation contracts.
 No matter the work, she is thrilled every time she works alongside educators as they consider how UDL will fit with and guide how they deliver supports to all learners.
 This includes delivery in the classroom, in curriculum design meetings, during leadership team meetings, for board presentations and considering how UDL can impact a country’s entire educational system.